langlk/pig-dice/README.md

   * Example input: Roll = 1, 1
   * Example output: Player Score = 0

-* If roll is a number besides one, the number is added to the turn score.
+* If both dice roll to numbers besides one, the numbers are added to the turn score.
-  * Example input: Roll = 2
+  * Example input: Roll = 2, 4
-  * Example output: Turn Score += 2
+  * Example output: Turn Score += 6

 * When player chooses to hold, turn is over and turn score is returned.
   * Example input: [Hold]
-  * Example output: Turn Score = 2
+  * Example output: Turn Score = 6

 * Program tracks a player's total score.
   * Example input: Total Score += 10